What Personality Traits & Personal Skills Make a Good Phlebotomist?

 If you aren’t able to successfully perform a blood draw on the first try, it’s likely you’ll cause pain or discomfort to your patient.
 If you find that you’re regularly uncoordinated or don’t have a steady hand, phlebotomy likely isn’t the best career choice.

 - Detail-Oriented: Drawing blood is just the beginning of a phlebotomist’s duties.
 They must place it in the proper vials with correct labels.
 These vials will typically go to a lab for different tests.
 A phlebotomist must know the proper procedures for everything, so there are no mix-ups with the specimens.

 A sharp mind is a huge advantage for a phlebotomist, and paying attention to details is crucial.
 Not only is it imperative to practice proper procedures, but small details can’t go unnoticed.
-For example, if two patients have the same last name on the same day, you must be able to discern which patient you’re working with.
+For example, if two patients have the same last name on the same day, you must be able to identify the right person.

-The details of patient information is just as important as labeling blood samples correctly.
+The details of patient information are just as important as labeling blood samples correctly.
 This includes everything from their name and phone number, to the reason they are having blood drawn.

 - Cleanliness: It’s important for a phlebotomist to be neat, tidy, and organized throughout their job.
 This includes keeping a clean working environment, ensuring everything is sterile.
 If things become cluttered, or the phlebotomist is unorganized, blood samples can be mixed up, causing confusion.
-It can also be dangerous for any patient they are working with.
+It can also be dangerous for the patient.

 An unclean work environment won’t put a patient at ease.
 It also makes cross-contamination easy.
 If a piece of equipment does become contaminated, you and your place of employment could face serious repercussions, should something negative happen to a patient.